STOP BY. DON'T JUST DRIVE BY.

 FROM OUR EXECUTIVE DIRECTOR, BONNIE MICHELLE CANNON

-Our children have been out of school since March 16th, but our staff is working harder than ever.
-The Center went into action caring for our children, families, and our community.
+Our staff is working harder than ever.
+After-School is back, masked and socially distancing.
+The Center is serving and caring for our children, families, and our community.
 Our food pantry, that Pre-COVID served 70 people a month, is now feeding over 700 individuals weekly.
 We have given out 43 emergency assistance checks to families in need.

 We are asking for your help now and for our future.

 We are so happy that our Summer Program was able to take place in person.
 We had fewer children because of pandemic protocols.
 Our program, as always, included a strong component to prevent the Summer slide in learning, including this year, working with coding and drones to strengthen S.T.E.A.M. skills.
-Our After-School is beginning and we need more teachers to help with the challenges of social distancing and incorporating remote and in person learning.
+Our After-School needs more teachers to help with the challenges of social distancing and incorporating remote and in person learning.
 Families, especially ours, need after school care to be able to return to work.

 We wish we had the new building now, so that we could be serving more kids!

 Our D.R.E.A.M.
-Team is meeting regularly.
+Teens are meeting regularly.
 Their foundation is based on Dedication, Responsibility, Education, Attitude, and Motivation.
 Their continued work with inspirational speakers has helped to calm and encourage our teens, during these uncertain times.
 Weekly SAT classes, with extra math help.are happening on Sundays and we have 5 teens starting college this Fall,

 $300 will feed a family of 4 for one week